 Agioi Anargyroi Beach

-There are 14 beautiful beaches in total all around Anafi island that you can visit and find your own favorite one.
+There are 14 beautiful beaches in total all around Anafi island that you can visit and find your favorite one.
 Most of them have no water or food or shade, so be prepared especially if you are visiting during the hot July and August months.

 Panagia Dokari church with some ancient ruins in Anafi